sindresorhus/tasklist/readme.md

 Type: `boolean`

 Displays services hosted in each process.
-**Note:** You can't use the `verbose` option with this option set
+**Note:** You can't use the `verbose` option with this option set.

 **Example:**